-The layout of the proposed development is indicated on Figure 2: Proposed layout.
+The layout of the proposed development is indicated on Figures 3 to 8.
 However, to fully understand the layout it is important to review the remainder of the report specifically the environmental factors, and the town planning components.
-Also see Annexure O for A1 copy of layout plan
+Also see Annexure O for A1 copies of the layout plans